-Presidential Scholarship Deferment (Leave of Absence/Emergency Leave/Readmission)
+Presidential Scholarship Deferment (Leave of Absence/Emergency Leave/Leave with Intent to Return/Readmission)

-If a student, who has been awarded a scholarship, takes an approved leave of absence or emergency leave, the scholarship will be placed in deferment for the following semester (if student has not returned).
+If a student, who has been awarded a scholarship, takes an approved leave of absence or emergency leave, the scholarship will be placed in deferment for the following semester.

-If a student who previously received the scholarship, returns to the program from leave or readmission; they may be eligible to be awarded if the minimum eligibility requirements are met prior to the semester awarded.
+If a student who previously received the scholarship returns to the program from leave or readmission; they may be eligible to be awarded if the minimum eligibility requirements are met prior to the semester awarded.